Sofia Richie And Scott Disick Aren’t On The Verge Of A Breakup Because She Wants Kids

 “They all get along, it’s crazy,” their insider said.
 “When you get to a stage with your ex and you can be around him and his new [girlfriend], that’s a great stage to be in, and Kourtney knows how lucky they are.
 Kourt and Scott make sure to make everything as normal as possible for the kids.”

 Scott and Sofia have been dating since 2017.
 After months of rumors, they made their relationship Instagram official in September, Seventeen Magazine reports.
-They posted some steamy modelesque shots as well as a photo of them eating a dessert with “Congratulations Scott and Sophia [sic]” written on the plate in what looked like chocolate syrup.
+They posted some steamy model-like shots as well as a photo of them eating a dessert with “Congratulations Scott and Sophia [sic]” written on the plate in what looked like chocolate syrup.

 Scott, Sofia, and Kourtney have gone on vacation together.
-The three of them went to Cabo last year right before Christmas.
+The three went to Cabo last year right before Christmas.
 They were all seen sunbathing together and Sofia and Kourtney both wore string bikinis, according to photos published by Us Weekly.

-So, it looks like Scott and Sofia’s relationship is here to stay at least for the time being.
+So, it looks like Scott and Sofia’s relationship is here to stay, at least for the time being.